Best of IsraelBook Your Tour Online Request a Quote Printable Itinerary

 Deposit Required: $300 per person will reserve your place.
 A $100 service fee will be charged for cancellation at any time in addition to our normal payment and cancellation policy.

-Due to a lack of accessibility at many sites, this is not a tour for persons in wheelchairs.
+Due to a lack of accessibility at many sites, this is not a tour for persons with wheelchairs and walkers.
 It is required that each physically challenged person must travel with someone who is capable of assisting with his/her specific needs.
 Physical assistance cannot be provided by our staff in Israel.

 Day 1: Departure